Dla Pacjenta

 Please note.
 We can only confirm the entitlement of your family members if they are reported to your insurance.
 You report them to the Social Insurance Institution through your contribution payer, who pays the health insurance contributions on your behalf.
 This is either:

-You will lose your entitlement to benefits from the National Health Fund under the S1 document when:
+You will lose your entitlement to benefits funded by the National Health Fund (NFZ) under an S1 certificate if:

-• you are receiving a Polish pension and you become entitled to a pension in your country of residence,
+- you are receiving a Polish retirement or disability pension and become entitled to a retirement or disability pension in your new country of residence,

-• you lose your entitlement to healthcare benefits in Poland because, for example, you stop working or suspend your economic activity, receive unpaid leave or lose your status as a farmer,
+- you will lose your entitlement to healthcare benefits in Poland because, for example, you will terminate your employment or suspend your business activity, take unpaid leave or lose your status as a farmer,

-• your employment contract, contract of mandate or appointment is terminated,
+- your employment contract, contract of mandate or appointment will be terminated,

-• you end your service as a soldier or civil servant,
+- you will end your service as a soldier or officer,

-• you are granted unpaid leave for more than 30 days,
+- you will be granted unpaid leave for more than 30 days,

-• you lose your status as a farmer,
+- you will lose your status as a farmer,

-• you lose your entitlement to a Polish pension,
+- you will lose your entitlement to a Polish retirement or disability pension,

-• you lose your entitlement to a social benefit other than unemployment benefit, pension or retirement pension, e.g. pre-retirement benefit or care benefit.
+- you will lose your entitlement to a social benefit other than unemployment benefit or a retirement or disability pension, e.g. pre-retirement allowance, pre-retirement benefit, care allowance.

-When your entitlement to healthcare benefits in the National Health Fund expires, this entitlement also expires for your family members whom you have reported for insurance.
+Please note!
+As soon as you lose your entitlement to healthcare benefits funded by the National Health Fund (NFZ), your family members whom you have registered for insurance will also lose their entitlement.

 If we have issued you with an S1 document and you have also registered your family members in your country of residence, please inform us of any changes to your insurance situation and that of your family members.